Nobody seems to ever

 - very transparent, you can easily focus on individual instruments

-- bass extends to ultra-low frequencies, "under-belly" bass that is felt rather than heard.
-Spikes installation improves this.
+bass that is felt rather than heard.
+Spikes installation improves

 - No mid-bass peaking (if placed away from walls).